MaanasSehgal/Codeforces-Lite/README.md

-> [!WARNING]
-> **Important Notice: "Run Code" Functionality Currently Unavailable**
->
-> We are aware of an issue that is currently preventing the "Run Code" feature from working.
-This is due to a DNS resolution problem with the `ce-zag.judge0.com` service, which we rely on for code execution.
-This appears to be an issue with the service provider and is likely outside of our direct control.
->
-> We are monitoring the situation and will update as soon as the service is restored.
-We apologize for any inconvenience this may cause.
-All other extension features should continue to work as expected.

 # Codeforces Lite
 #### A sidebar Chrome extension that enhances Codeforces, making it a more productive platform for competitive programmers.